Download the jLog User’s Guide (PDF)

-jLog is written in Java and developed on a Mac, but can, in principle, run on almost any platform.
-Installers have been tested with macOS (12 and 11), Linux (Mint 21 LTS, Ubuntu 22.04 LTS and Fedora 34), and Windows (Windows 10 Pro and 11 Pro).
-Versions of jLog prior to V 6.7 required Java to be installed prior to installing jLog, but jLog now brings the necessary subset of the Java JDK 17 LTS runtime as part of the jLog application.
+jLog is written in Java and developed on a Mac, but can in principle, run on almost any platform.
+Installers have been tested with macOS (15 and 10.11), Linux (Ubuntu 22.04 LTS and Fedora 38), Windows (Windows 11 Pro and 10 Pro).
+Versions of jLog prior to V6.7 required Java to be installed prior to installing jLog, but jLog now brings a subset of the Java JRE (Java Runtime Environment) as part of jLog.

 The User Interface is designed to be efficient, nice and easy to learn.
-Your comments are invited (mailto:mail@jlog.org).
+Your comments are invited to mail@jlog.org.

 Download jLog from https://jlog.org and run the installer according to instructions on the jLog Download page specific to your platform.
 Installation should be self explanatory for most users and default values should be used unless you know what you are doing.